The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 2. East End/East Nashville

-Sprinkled throughout the area are plenty of apartments and houses that are home to musicians, artists, and other creative types — initially drawn a decade or so ago for cheap rent, which is now mostly a distant memory, thanks to gentrification.
+Sprinkled throughout Five Points are plenty of apartments and houses that are home to musicians, artists, and other creative types — initially drawn a decade or so ago for cheap rent, which is now mostly a distant memory, thanks to gentrification.
 But you can still find some great fixer-uppers on the east side.
 And many districts have retained their original vibe, with generations of families sticking around through all the changes in Nashville neighborhoods.

 Q: What is the hippest part of Nashville?